-SetDPAddresses Access Class: WRITE_SYSTEM
+SetDPAddresses etDPAddresses

 Message name Description

-SetDPAddressesRequest This message contains the device configured remote DP address or addresses. tt:NetworkHost: DPAddress [0][unbounded]
+SetDPAddressesRequest This message contains the device addresses. tt:NetworkHost: DPAddress [0][ur

 SetDPAddressesResponse This is an empty message.

 Fault codes Description

 No command specific faults!

 8.4 Security

 This section contains a set of security management operations.
 Such operations are sensitive to network attacks and shall be protected using appropriate authorization levels in order not to compromise the device.